macrobiotus/ships_and_bugs/README.md

-# Analysing combined 18S data from Pearl Harbour, Singapore, Chicago and Adelaide
+# Analysing combined 18S data from all ports with available sequence data

 This folder was created 24.01.2018 by copying folder `/Users/paul/Documents/CU_Pearl_Harbour`.
 Folder was and last updated 23.03.2018.
 The `GitHub` and `Transport` folders are